drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### The S3sp sub-Pocket

-The X-ray structures of the complexes revealed the existence of a sub-pocket that is not exploited by the natural substrate or the peptide-like inhibitors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/s3sp-sub-pocket-dc15dc2c'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray structures of the complexes revealed the existence of a sub-pocket that is not exploited by the natural substrate or the peptide-like inhibitors.
 The additional side chains (e.g. dialkoxy tail) designed to interact with Ser-219 luckily entered this sub-pocket.
 The strategic decision to keep the hydrogen-bond with Ser-219 proved to be a key element in the success of the project.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.